 The Spin Doctor

 The Egely wheel is the brainchild of Hungarian scientist Dr. George Egely.
 According to Egely, he discovered that small objects (such as a small strip of foil) floating in a bowl of water rotated when someone’s hand was held nearby.
 He initially attributed this effect to heat radiated from the bodies or small air currents generated by breathing, but found that even when shielded from heat or wind, the floating strip exhibited the same effect.
 His conclusion was that some other, previously unmeasurable energy was causing the motion—namely, ch’i.
 Egely realized that because the effect was so subtle, it could only be shown by something with extremely low friction, so he developed what he calls a Vitality Meter based on a very lightweight wheel with a specially designed low-friction pivot.
 As for the electronics, those are used to provide a visual and/or audio indication of the wheel’s speed; if you actually look inside the case you’ll see that there’s no motor—in fact nothing connecting physically to the wheel at all.
 (Indeed, there’s a non-electronic version of the same device with just the wheel, called a Vitality Indicator, for a mere $49.)

-Now, supposing for the moment that this principle really does represent a display of ch’i, it’s not at all apparent to me how a $150 gadget is better than a toothpick floating in a bowl of water.
+Now, supposing for the moment that this principle really does represent a display of ch’i, it’s not at all apparent to me how a $189 (or $49) gadget is better than a strip of foil floating in a bowl of water.
 Money aside, though, I can’t say I’m convinced that such motion—to the extent that it does occur with subjects who are obviously more talented than I am—isn’t caused by something quite simple.
 If not heat or air currents, my guess is that the wheel is responding to vibration.
 Because it has such low friction, even a tiny amount of vibration (from someone walking nearby, say), could conceivably cause it to move.
 Any number of devices, from self-winding watches to perpetual-motion machine wannabes, are simply clever machines that convert lateral or vertical vibration into rotation.
 Quite plausibly, even a vibration too weak to be felt by a person could produce motion in a wheel; nothing mysterious there.